santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/publications.md

 <div style="height:20px;font-size:20px;">&nbsp;</div>

-† These authors (arguably, in some papers) contributed equally.
+† These authors have made contributions that are considered to be of equal significance (but this is may be quite arguably in some papers).
 </ol>
 <br>